RichardPeda/coderr-frontend/README.md

- You can download the corresponding backend API of coderr [Coderr-API](https://github.com/RichardPeda/coderr-backend)
+ You can download the corresponding backend API here [Coderr-API](https://github.com/RichardPeda/coderr-backend)

+This project was kindly made available to me by the Developer Akademie